Hadoop-bigdata/Hadoop/README.md

 6. Edit Map and Reduce Function

-7. Runing the Mapreduce in Hadoop
+7. Running the Mapreduce in Hadoop
 ```

 #### Fourth part: Nature Language Processing on Amazon Review